Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 Kotlin has a concept of *type inference* for compile-time type information, meaning some type information in the code may be omitted, to be inferred by the compiler.
 There are two kinds of type inference supported by Kotlin.

-- Local type inference, for inferring types of expressions locally, in statement/expression scope;
+- [Local type inference], for inferring types of expressions locally, in statement/expression scope;
 - Function signature type inference, for inferring types of function return values and/or parameters.

+TODO(Where do we talk about the function signature type inference?)

-> Note: type inference is a [type constraint][Kotlin type constraints] problem, and is usually solved by a type constraint solver.
+Type inference is a [type constraint][Kotlin type constraints] problem, and is usually solved by a type constraint solver.

-TODO(write about when type inference works and when it does not)
+For this reason, type inference is applicable in situations when the type context contains enough information for the type constraint solver to create an [optimal constraint system solution][Finding optimal constraint system solution] w.r.t. type inference problem.

+> Note: for the purposes of type inference, an optimal solution is the one which does not contain any free type variables with no explicit constraints on them.

+TODO(Is this true?)

+Kotlin also supports flow-sensitive types in the form of [smart casts][Smart casts], which have direct effect on type inference.
+Therefore, we will discuss them first, before talking about type inference itself.

 ### Smart casts